eProsima/DDS-Router/docs/rst/developer_manual/installation/sources/linux.rst

 eProsima dependencies
 ^^^^^^^^^^^^^^^^^^^^^

-If it already exists in the system an installation of *Fast DDS* library with version greater than `2.4.0` and an installation of *Fast DDS Statistics Backend*, just source these libraries when building the *DDS Router* by using the command:
+If it already exists in the system an installation of *Fast DDS* library with version greater than `2.4.0`, just source this library when building the *DDS Router* by using the command:

 .. code-block:: bash